JassonRDV/Develop-a-Game-in-Native-Android-with-Kotlin/README.md

+---

 # Develop a Game in Native Android with Kotlin

-🚀 **Desenvolvendo um Jogo Nativo no Android com Kotlin**
+🚀 **Developing a Native Android Game with Kotlin**

-Este projeto é um jogo idle de DPS chamado **Beat Frantically**, desenvolvido em Android nativo usando Kotlin.
+This project is an idle DPS game called **Beat Frantically**, built using native Android with Kotlin.
-O objetivo é derrotar monstros, coletar recompensas e evoluir no jogo.
-O código é totalmente **open-source** e criado para fins educacionais.
+The goal is to defeat monsters, collect rewards, and progress through the game.
+The code is entirely **open-source** and created for educational purposes.

 ---

-## 🎮 **Recursos do Jogo**
+## 🎮 **Game Features**

-- **Monstros Dinâmicos**: Cada monstro possui níveis de dificuldade e recompensas únicas *"em desenvolvimento"*.
+- **Dynamic Monsters**: Each monster has unique difficulty levels and rewards (*under development*).
-- **Evolução de Gameplay**: Use recompensas para subir de nível.
+- **Progressive Gameplay**: Use rewards to level up.
-- **Sistema de Mortes**: Rastreamento persistente do número de mortes de cada monstro.
-- **2D Vertical**: Experiência otimizada para dispositivos móveis.
+- **Death Tracking**: Persistent tracking of the number of monster deaths.
+- **Vertical 2D**: Experience optimized for mobile devices.

 ---

-## 🛠 **Tecnologias Usadas**
+## 🛠 **Technologies Used**

-- **Linguagem**: Kotlin
+- **Language**: Kotlin
-- **Frameworks**: Android Jetpack (Room, ViewModel, Flow, Navigation).
+- **Frameworks**: Android Jetpack (Room, ViewModel, Flow, Navigation)
-- **Banco de Dados**: Room para persistência local.
-- **Injeção de Dependência**: Hilt.
+- **Database**: Room for local persistence
+- **Dependency Injection**: Hilt
-- **Arquitetura**: MVVM.
+- **Architecture**: MVVM
-- **Testes**: Ainda não iniciados.
+- **Testing**: Not yet implemented

 ---

-## 🧑‍💻 **Contribuições**
+## 🧑‍💻 **Contributions**

-- No momento, o projeto não está pronto para contribuições.
-- Estou aprendendo enquanto programo e, por enquanto, o código está bagunçado.
-- Estou sempre melhorando e resolvendo problemas, mas, se você gosta de desafios, entre em contato. 😊
+- At the moment, the project is not ready for contributions.
+- I am learning as I code, so the current codebase is quite messy.
+- I am constantly improving and solving issues, but if you enjoy challenges, feel free to get in touch. 😊

 ---

-## 🪁 **Planos**
+## 🪁 **Plans**

-- Planejo utilizar o que existe de mais moderno no desenvolvimento Android com Kotlin.
-- Adicionar persistência de dados e salvar na Firebase.
-- Atualmente, estou usando imagens geradas por IA que imitam pixel art.
-- No entanto, no projeto final, vou criar as artes 2D, já que **também sou artista 2D e 3D**.
+- I plan to incorporate the latest advancements in Android development with Kotlin.
+- Add data persistence and save player gameplay on Firebase.
+- Currently, the game uses AI-generated images that mimic pixel art.
+- However, for the final project, I will create the 2D artwork myself, as I am also a **2D and 3D artist**.

+---